MicrosoftDocs/entra-docs/docs/fundamentals/scenario-azure-first-sap-identity-integration.md

 - You want to govern all your identities centrally and only from Microsoft Entra ID.
 - You want to reduce maintenance efforts as much as possible and automate authentication and app access across Microsoft and SAP.
 - The general guidance for Microsoft Entra ID with IAS applies for apps deployed on BTP and SAP SaaS apps configured in IAS.
 Specific recommendations will also be provided where applicable to BTP (for example, using role mappings with Microsoft Entra groups) and SAP SaaS apps (for example, using identity provisioning service for role-based authorization).
 - We also assume that users are already provisioned in Microsoft Entra ID and towards any SAP systems that require users to be provisioned to function.
 Regardless of how that was achieved: provisioning could have been through manually, from on-premises Active Directory through Microsoft Entra Connect, or through HR systems like SAP SuccessFactors.
 In this document therefore, SuccessFactors is considered to be an application like any other that (existing) users will sign on to.
 We don't cover actual provisioning of users from SuccessFactors into Microsoft Entra ID.

 Based on these assumptions, we focus mostly on the products and services presented in the diagram below.
 These are the various components that are most relevant to authentication and authorization in a cloud-based environment.

 ![SAP services in scope](./media/scenario-azure-first-sap-identity-integration/sap-services-in-scope.png)

 > [!NOTE]
 > Most of the guidance here applies to [Azure Active Directory B2C](/azure/active-directory-b2c/overview) as well, but there are some important differences.
-See [Using Azure AD B2C as the Identity Provider](#using-azure-ad-b2c-as-the-identity-provider) for more information.
+For more information, see [Using Azure AD B2C as the Identity Provider](#using-azure-ad-b2c-as-the-identity-provider).

 > [!WARNING]
 > Be aware of the SAP SAML assertion limits and impact of the length of SAP Cloud Foundry role collection names and amount of collections proxied by groups in SAP Cloud Identity Service.
-See SAP note [2732890](https://launchpad.support.sap.com/?sap-support-cross-site-visitor-id=b73c7292f9a46d52#/notes/2732890) in SAP for Me for more information.
+For more information, see SAP note [2732890](https://launchpad.support.sap.com/?sap-support-cross-site-visitor-id=b73c7292f9a46d52#/notes/2732890) in SAP for Me.
 Exceeded limits result in authorization issues.

 ## Recommendations